scorpiosixnine/smalls/README.md

 There are some problems with this approach too.
 The main one is that the immersion is imperfect, since you usually get a brief flash of them naked before the underwear appears.
 On the other hand, it is minimally intrusive and can be enabled/disabled at any point.

 As you have probably guessed, Smalls takes the second approach.

+## Configuration

+By default, Smalls uses underwear from CBBE and SOS, for female and male characters respectively.

+However, you can edit the underwear list to add your own items, via an MCM configuration panel.

+There are three categories: male, female (bottom) and female (top).
+If you have more than one item in a category, a random choice is made.
+If the female (bottom) item appears to cover the whole body, it is used on its own.
+If not, a female (top) item is added too.

+This is not very sophisticated, and doesn't account for things like matching tops & bottoms, or picking appropriate underwear for profession, economic status, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.

+## Dependencies

+- SkyUI (for the configuration menu)
+- CBBE Standalone Underwear (for the default female underwear)
+- SOS (for the default male underwear)

+In the future I may bundle some default underwear into the mod, which would remove the last two dependencies.
+I'm no artist however, so I'd need to get permission from someone else first.

+## Improvements

+If anyone is interested, I'd like to expand this mod.
+Things I'm considering:

+- a way to tag underwear sets so that they are applied together
+- a way to tag underwear to be used for a particular race, class, or wealth level
+- a way to apply specific underwear to known NPCs, so that their underwear matches their outerwear
+- (possibly) a way to use this mod when interacting with followers (whilst they are still alive!), in order to automatically outfit them with underwear

+## Credits

+I came up with approach after getting into a mess with [Equipable Underwear For Everyone](https://www.nexusmods.com/skyrimspecialedition/mods/17183).

+I later discovered [Underpants](https://www.loverslab.com/files/file/1878-underpants/), which works the same way.
+I wasn't sure whether it was ported to SE yet, and in any case I wanted to learn how to mod, so I decided to make my own.
+Whilst I didn't copy any of the Underpants code, taking a look at how it worked was invaluable.
+So props to [periselene](https://www.loverslab.com/profile/786664-periselene/) for making the source available.